 3. Kaisen Linux: Debian with tons of utilities

 Debian is entrusted by many IT professionals, and it’s quite true that you can get your job done on almost every Linux distro.
-But having the luxury of getting all the IT necessary tools for networking, recovery, and others will not only save you time but also improve your productivity.
+But having the luxury of getting all the IT necessary tools for networking, recovery, and others will save you time and improve your productivity.

 Unlike the first two options (LMDE and Peppermint), you can choose between MATE (default), KDE, Xfce, and LXQt and it uses Debian testing (rolling release) at its core which is far stable if you compare it with other rolling release distros such as Arch.